lexfeathers/lexfeathers.ca/posts/voidfemmes-sixninehaus-2024.md

   - video
   - live-performance
 excerpt: >
-  I performed a show in a Toronto backyard on July 7th, 2024.
-For this set, I "played" a typewriter I found in a small town near Parry Sound, Ontario.
+  I "played" a typewriter I found in a small town near Parry Sound, Ontario.
 image_caption: 'Void Femmes performing in Toronto, July 2024'
 ---
 I performed a show in a Toronto backyard on July 7th, 2024.
 For this set, I "played" a typewriter I found at an antique shop in a small town near Parry Sound, Ontario.